MrServerGuides/DEFENDER-MESH-FIREWALL/README.md

 ## Contributing

 * Only Python 3.11+ recommended.
-* GPU acceleration code relies on CuPy and cuML; fallback to CPU possible with modifications.
+* GPU mode requires CuPy and cuML; CPU mode can be used on GPU-less machines.
 * Submit PRs with clear notes on changes and performance impact.

 ---

 ## Changelog

-* **v7.0 (2025‑11‑17)**: GPU-accelerated isolation forest, dynamic batching, adaptive classification, Rich live dashboard.
+* **v7.0 (2025‑11‑17)**: GPU & CPU modes, dynamic batching, adaptive classification, Rich live dashboard.
 * **v6.x**: Prototype for XDP + GPU traffic monitoring.

 ---